 Every company should have a brand promise that it makes to its customers.
 The promise should differentiate you in your market and support the sales process by making it easier to close deals.
-The first step in developing your brand promise is to identify your core customer.
+The first step in developing your brand promise is to identify and define your core customer.
 The better job you do with this step, the more effective your brand promise is going to be and the more likely your prospects are to purchase a product.
 This is needed for business to business and business to consumer companies.

 Determining who your core customer is and developing the right brand promise can really supercharge your sales engine.

 We are gearing up for our annual Breakthrough Conference in Charlotte in October.
 This year’s event promises to be even better than last.
 And last year was amazing, as so many of our attendees commented.
 We have several keynote sessions planned, from our own Patrick Thean and Cathy McCullough, one with Dr. Stephen Vogt from BioPlus, and one with Joseph Grenny, author of Crucial Conversations.
 Along with the keynotes, we have a great schedule of breakout sessions developed by our team and presented by our expert consultants.